Simbiat/HTTP20/doc/Sharing.md

 `$overwrite` (only for POST) allows overwriting files, if set to `true`.
 Otherwise - they will be ignored (but still will be returned in the resulting array).

-`$allowedMime` - optional array of MIME types, that you accept for upload.
+`$allowed_mime` - optional array of MIME types, that you accept for upload.

 `$intolerant` (only for POST) changes behaviour in case of failures during multiple files upload.
 If set to `true` (by default), if an error is encountered with any of the file - further processing will be aborted.
 If issues are encountered on checks, this will essentially discard any uploads.
 If it's encountered during moving of the uploaded files, list of files that were successfully processed will still be returned (or an empty array).